Admission: Master of Arts in Music program

 - Audition and/or interview

-Applications for acceptance into the Master of Music Program are due on the following dates:
+Applications for acceptance into the Master of Arts in Music Program are due on the following dates:

-For questions regarding the Master of Music program, contact the program director, Dr. Victor Marquez-Barrios.
+For questions regarding the Master of Arts in Music program, contact the program director, Dr. Victor Marquez-Barrios.